-A brilliantly captioned billboard in Rwanda for Turbo King beer sums it up perfectly – a bug-eyed cartoon zebra looks startled, as the caption above boldly states, “The lions are back!”
-Sorry zebras, but it’s true, and we couldn’t be more proud to have been involved in this groundbreaking conservation project.
+A brilliantly captioned billboard in Rwanda for Turbo King beer summed it up perfectly: a bug-eyed cartoon zebra looked startled, as the caption boldly stated, “The lions are back!”
+Sorry zebras, but it’s true, and we couldn’t be more proud to have been involved in this groundbreaking conservation collaboration six years ago.

-&Beyond Phinda has a long history of successful lion conservation.
-It was one of the first private game reserves in South Africa and the first in the province of KwaZulu-Natal to introduce lions, thereby extending the species’ historical range.
-Since the first 13 lions were introduced in 1992 and 1993, an impressive 62 litters of 204 lion cubs have been born on the reserve. &Beyond Phinda has also helped establish other lion populations in private game reserves in the Eastern Cape, Zululand, Mpumalanga, North West and the Limpopo Province, as well as neighbouring Mozambique.
+Phinda was one of the first private game reserves in South Africa, and the first in the province of KwaZulu-Natal, to introduce lions, thereby extending the species’ historical range.
+Since the first 13 lions that were introduced in 1992 and 1993, an impressive 233 lion cubs have been born on the reserve.

-The lionesses were tranquilised, placed into individual transport crates, carefully loaded onto trucks and driven to Johannesburg where they were immediately loaded onto a charter flight and flown directly to Kigali.
-There, they were transported by road to their new home at Akagera, accompanied and monitored throughout by an experienced veterinary team.
+On translocation day, the lions were tranquilised, placed into individual transport crates, carefully loaded onto trucks and driven to Johannesburg where they were immediately loaded onto a charter flight and flown directly to Kigali.
+There, they were transported by road to their new home at Akagera.
+All in all, it was a 26-hour journey and the precious cargo were accompanied and monitored throughout by a highly experienced veterinary team.

-Upon arrival in Akagera, the lions were placed in a quarantine boma, where they could be closely monitored before their eventual and highly-anticipated release back into the wild.
-The predators settled nicely into this temporary home and were all observed feeding and interacting, as hoped.
+Upon arrival in Akagera, the lions were all placed together in a quarantine boma, where they could be closely monitored before their eventual and highly-anticipated release back into the wild.
+The seven predators settled nicely into this temporary home and were all observed feeding and interacting, as hoped.

-We are so proud to have been part of this historic translocation, which involved the private sector, a non-governmental organisation and the government of Rwanda all working together for the good of conservation.
+Now, two decades following the local extinction, guests visiting Akagera National Park are once again witnessing lions roaming free in the wild, as nature intended.
+We are so proud to have been part of this historic translocation, which involved the private sector, a non-governmental organisation and the government of Rwanda all working together for the greater good of conservation.